borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/2-alpha-blocking-pipeline.rst

 Defining trial segments Eyes Open/Eyes closed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Remind that each experimetn has 25 blocks in alternating sequence starting with eyes open and then eyes closed.
+Remind that each experiment has 25 blocks in alternating sequence starting with eyes open and then eyes closed.

 - We need to use the Segmentation Wizard to define our trial segments
 - However we have only one marker S1 for both types
     - Go to Transformations -> Edit Markers -> Table